Esri/mapkit-2-arcgis/README.md

 ## Contributing

 Anyone and everyone is welcome to contribute.
+We do accept pull requests.

 ## Licensing
 Copyright 2013 Esri